 The curriculum also includes a multitude of electives that examine current policy debates with insights from academics and practitioners.
 These courses provide students with the opportunity to explore new policy areas and new approaches.

-Second year at Hertie School of Governance
+Second year at Hertie School

 Students follow courses in the Master of Public Policy at the Hertie School.